PP4S 2026 – FAQ

 • ‘Appreciate and understand a wide range of high-quality live and recorded music drawn from different traditions and from great composers and musicians’

 *Please note that we are only able to offer visits based on their location within M25 area and may not be able to serve those who apply for further afield.
-Contact the office if you have any questions relating to this but all Schools that have registered their interest will be contacted by Anna shortly.*
+Contact the office if you have any questions relating to this but all Schools that have registered their interest will be contacted as soon as possible after registration recieved.*

 Throughout history, many artists have been inspired by the events that are recorded in the Bible.